SMNik2546/Haynes-Shockley-experiment/README.md

 ![config](./image.jpg)

-***Photo electric effect (laser beam) cause drift mobility of minority charge carriers sweeps length of the semiconductor.***
+***Photo electric effect (laser beam) causes the drift mobility of minority charge carriers sweeps length of the semiconductor.***

 Important fields: ***lifetime, drift velocity, electric field***

 ## Measurement of drift velocity
-E_s is an internal electric pulse field that produced by a pulsed generator.
+E<sub>s</sub> is an internal electric pulse field that produced by a pulsed generator.